remnawave/panel/docs/awesome-remnawave/index.md

 ```

 Uncomment if you want to use your own template downloaded from the Remnawave panel.
-P.S. file must be placed in the same directory with this `docker-compose.yml` file
+P.S.
+File must be placed in the same directory as this `docker-compose.yml` file

 ```yaml
 volumes: